mehmetfazil/aws-lambda-python-builder/README.md

 That's it!

 Now you can navigate to **build** folder and you will find **layer.zip** file there.
-Add this to your AWS Lambda layers, and select to use it from your AWS lambda function.
+Add this to your AWS Lambda layers, and select it from your AWS lambda function.

 ### Tips